-We recognise the challenges faced by students who have caring responsibilities for an adult, such as mum or dad, or a brother or sister, extended family member, friend or neighbour.
+We recognise the challenges faced by students who have unpaid caring responsibilities for an adult, such as mum or dad, or a brother or sister, extended family member, friend or neighbour.
 We are here to support your wellbeing and success at college and to take steps as appropriate to help in any way we can.

-Identifying yourself as a Carer or Young Carer
+Identifying yourself to the College as a Young Carer or Unpaid Carer:

 - Tick the Carers box on your course application form, or